- Collateral is any asset a business uses to secure a loan. Secured loans generally have lower interest rates than unsecured loans.

 How much collateral do you need?

-Since lenders won’t lend more than 80% of the value of collateral, the amount of collateral your business needs depends on how much you want to borrow.
+Since lenders won’t lend more than 80% of the collateral value, the amount of collateral your business needs depends on how much you want to borrow.
 Typically, you need to pledge collateral worth at least 25% more than the amount you need to borrow.
 So if you want to borrow $100, you should plan to secure the loan with at least $125 worth of collateral.

-However, if you have bad credit, have defaulted on a loan or filed for bankruptcy, or run a high-risk business, the loan may represent greater risk for the lender and require additional collateral.
+However, if you have bad credit, have defaulted on a loan, filed for bankruptcy, or run a high-risk business, the loan may represent greater risk for the lender and require additional collateral.

 Some lenders don’t require collateral.
-To learn about business loan providers that won’t ask for collateral, check out our review of Fora Financial, our Balboa Capital review, or our review of Rapid Finance.
+To learn about business loan providers that won’t ask for collateral, check out our our review of Rapid Finance.

 Key takeaway: The value of collateral depends on the total value of the loan you apply for, as well as your business’s credit profile and your personal credit history.